NCAR/hrldas/tutorial/README.md

-# HRLDAS/Noah-MP model tutorial material
+# Noah-MP model tutorial material

 The tutorial materials are prepared mainly by Dr. Zhe Zhang (NCAR).
 If users have any questions, please contact Cenlin he (cenlinhe@ucar.edu) and Zhe Zhang (zhezhang@ucar.edu).

-This folder archives the tutorial material for running the offline HRLDAS/Noah-MP models.
+This folder archives the tutorial material for running the offline Noah-MP models.
-Note that Noah-MP code (https://github.com/NCAR/noahmp) needs to be run in a host model frame such as HRLDAS, WRF, MPAS, UFS, LIS, etc.
+Note that Noah-MP code (https://github.com/NCAR/noahmp) needs to be run in a host model frame such as HRLDAS, UFS, WRF, MPAS, LIS, etc.

 ## Tutorial datasets